 Each EIM entity can identify and set the amount of ABC they will make available to the CAISO and the resources supporting this capacity through its EIM entities resource plan.
 The EIM entity submits this capacity to the CAISO on an hourly basis, and it is available for both the Fifteen-Minute Market (FMM) and the five-minute Real-Time Dispatch (RTD).
 The figures in this section show the ABC made available in each of the EIM BAAs.
-IPCO did not bid in any ABC during the quarter covered by this report thus is not displayed graphically below.
+IPCO did not submit ABC bids in this quarter, thus they are not displayed graphically below.